pemawangchuk2023/crowdfunding/client/README.md

 To set up the project on your local machine:

-Clone the repository:
+## Clone the repository:
-bash
-Copy code

 git clone https://github.com/yourusername/yourfrontendrepo.git
-Navigate to the project directory: bash
-Copy code
-cd yourfrontendrepo
-Install dependencies:
-bash
-Copy code
-npm install
-Available Scripts

-In the project directory, you can run:
+## In the project directory, you can run:

-npm run dev:
+1. npm run dev:
-Runs the app in the development mode using Vite. npm run build:
+Runs the app in the development mode using Vite.
-Builds the app for production to the dist folder. npm run lint:
-Runs ESLint to check for code quality and formatting issues. npm run preview:
-Serves the production build locally for preview.
-Building and Running for Production

-To build the project for production, use:

-bash
-Copy code
-npm run build
-After building, you can preview the production build by running:

-bash
-Copy code
-npm run preview
-Contributing

 Contributions to the frontend of the Web3 Crowdfunding Project are welcome.
 Please follow standard GitHub fork and pull request workflow.